 In short, setting clear expectations saves you, your teachers, and their students precious time.

 Within e2L, for example, one way we provide team members with clarity is through the use of leveled rubrics.
-Each team member is coached on a rubric unique to our organization and with standards specific to either operations or coaching.
+Each team member is coached on a rubric unique to our organization and with role-specific standards.
 With a clear set of standards and the respective defined behaviors, team members are able to self-assess, determine where they are on the rubric, and set goals on areas for improvement.

 When coaching our partners, we also use e2L-curated rubrics specifically for teachers, leaders, and/or instructional coaches, as well as customized rubrics unique to each district’s standards.
-Our e2L 12 Life Ready Best Practices© rubrics consist of high-impact instructional strategies that provide classroom teachers with the essential tools to master the art of rigorous, standards-aligned instruction while maintaining a laser-like focus on student learning outcomes.
+Our e2L 12 Life Ready Best Practices© rubrics consist of high-impact competencies that provide classroom teachers with the essential tools to become proficient in the art of rigorous, standards-aligned instruction while maintaining a laser-like focus on student learning outcomes.

 Here’s an example of a rubric for the Differentiation & Scaffolding best practice: